buddhist-uni/buddhist-uni.github.io/_content/articles/cases-of-reincarnation-intermission_sharma-poonam-et-al.md

 openalexid: W11180705
 ---

-> The events recalled during the transitional stage would often seem uncomfortable or unpleasant to the Western reader.
-The events and characters described are associated with the previous life.
-Subjects may see the preparation of the previous personality's body or the funeral or try to contact grieving relatives, only to find they are unable to communicate with the living.
+> Subjects may see the preparation of the previous personality's body or the funeral or try to contact grieving relatives, only to find they are unable to communicate with the living.
 One subject said he did not realize he was dead.